Worker As Futurist and the

 The Workers Speculative Society

-In 2024 we will publish a collection of workers' writing about "the world after Amazon" in print, online and in audiobook format.
+In September of 2024 we published a collection of workers' writing about "the world after Amazon" in print, online and in audiobook format.

 Worker as Futurist